-The Women's and Gender Studies Program in the Georgetown College offers a minor for undergraduate students in the College and a certificate for undergraduate students in the Walsh School of Foreign Service.
+The Women's and Gender Studies Program in the Georgetown College offers a major for undergraduate students in the College.
 Participants are offered an interdisciplinary, critical, feminist, and cross-cultural understanding of women, gender, and power in a global context, with focus on the interactions/intersections of race, class, gender, and sexuality.

 Georgetown hosts a broad range of programs that engage issues of gender in a global context.